Skip to main content

 The short version

 Most health advice asks you to do too much.
 Track every macro.
-Hit the gym five times a week.
+Cut entire food groups.
 Buy the supplements.
 So you start, you fall off by week three, and you decide you lack discipline.
 You do not.
 The advice was built wrong.

 Why one set of habits covers everything